 The journal covers several key aspects in this field by including research on topics like Sexual Education, Puberty, Family Planning, Birth Control, Reproductive Endocrinology and Infertility, Reproductive System Diseases, Ovulation and Obstetrics, Pregnancy and Menopause, Gametic Disorders, Genitourinary Medicine, Pediatric Endocrinology, Genetics and Psychiatry, and Sexually Transmitted Diseases.
 The journal encourages advancements in the areas not limited to the one mentioned above in the form of research articles, reviews, commentaries, case studies and letters to the editors.
-The editorial manager system facilitates a user friendly article submission, review and publication.
-Manuscripts that are thoroughly peer reviewed would ensure the best standards in the industry.
-Submit manuscript at www.editorialmanager.com/imedpub or you can mail to [email protected]
+Submit manuscript to [email protected]

 I am now delighted that Insights in Reproductive Medicine has started Open Access Journal in January 2017.
-Insights in Reproductive Medicine is an internationally peer-reviewed journal that includes original research articles, review papers, and case reports on a broad range of subjects related to the female/male reproductive system.
+Insights in Reproductive Medicine is an internationally peer-reviewed journal that includes original research articles, review papers, and case reports on a broad range of subjects related to the reproductive system.
 I believe that our journal is making a progress.
-Currently, about few articles have been published and yet to release the inaugural issue April, 2017.
+Currently, about few articles have been published in the inaugural issue June, 2017.
 A number of excellent original papers and review papers have been published so far, and we are sure that our journal plays an important role among the many journals in the field of reproductive medicine and biology, even if it is only a small part of the whole.
-However, the number of submissions did not increase in these few months.

 We are afraid that Insights in Reproductive Medicine may not be well known in other countries.
 Therefore, the first thing we have to do is to spread the awareness of Reproductive Medicine and sexual biology, and for further development of the journal, we decided that our journal becomes an Open Access Journal from January 2017.
 Open access publishing was also supported by most of the members in many societies for Reproductive Medicine.
 We hope that the number of not only submissions but also full-text downloads will increase greatly after becoming an Open Access Journal.
 In addition, we will take efforts for many researchers and clinicians to have a high interest in the original and review articles published in Insights in Reproductive Medicine, hopefully resulting in the increase in submissions from all over the world.
 Our emerging role is to present cutting-edge information as an international opinion leader in the field of reproductive medicine.